Bespoke Tailoring. Timeless Style.

 5. Sleeve Length

-With your arm relaxed at your side and slightly bent, measure from the top of your shoulder (the same point as shoulder width) down to your wrist bone.
-A good suit sleeve should end just at or slightly above the wrist bone, allowing about 0.5 inches of shirt cuff to show.
+With your arm relaxed at your side and slightly bent at the elbow (as it naturally hangs), measure from the top of your shoulder down to your wrist bone.
+A finished suit sleeve should end just at or slightly above the wrist bone, allowing approximately half an inch of shirt cuff to show.
+That small reveal of shirt cuff is a mark of proper fit and good taste.

 6. Jacket Length

-For a traditional fit, measure from the base of your neck (where the collar of your shirt meets your jacket) down to your knuckles when your arm is relaxed at your side.
-A modern fit might be slightly shorter, ending around the base of your thumb.
-This measurement is subjective to personal preference and proportions.
+For a traditional fit, the jacket hem should fall at approximately the same level as your knuckles when your arm hangs relaxed at your side.
+A modern or slim fit might be slightly shorter, ending around the base of your thumb.
+This measurement is somewhat subjective and depends on current style preferences, your height, and your proportions.
+Taller men often benefit from slightly longer jackets to maintain visual balance.

 7. Trouser Inseam

 Measure from the crotch seam down the inside of your leg to where you want the trouser hem to break on your shoe.
-Wear the shoes you intend to wear with the suit for this measurement.
-The break is the crease created by the fabric resting on your shoe.
+Wear the shoes you intend to pair with the suit when taking this measurement.
+The amount of break, meaning the fold of fabric created where the trouser rests on the shoe, is a style choice.
+No break looks modern and sharp.
+A slight break is classic and traditional.
+A full break is old-fashioned but some men prefer it for comfort.

 8. Trouser Outseam

-Measure from the top of your waistband (where your trousers naturally sit) down the outside of your leg to the desired hem length.
+Measure from the top of your waistband down the outside of your leg to the desired hem.
+This should correspond to your inseam measurement and gives a complete picture of your trouser length needs.

 9. Neck (Collar) Measurement

-Wrap the tape measure around the base of your neck, where a shirt collar would sit.
-Place one finger between the tape and your neck for comfort.
-This is critical for shirt sizing, ensuring the collar isn't too tight or too loose.
+Wrap the tape around the base of your neck where a shirt collar would sit.
+Slide one finger between the tape and your neck to ensure you have room for comfort.
+This is most critical for shirt sizing, ensuring the collar is neither too tight (which looks and feels constricting) nor too loose (which looks sloppy and ages any outfit).

 DIY suit measurement guide: taking inseam and sleeve measurements